elastic/cloud-on-k8s/docs/design/reuse_pvc_scenarios.md

 At this stage it is worth mentioning that even if the K8S scheduler uses some predicates to reschedule a pod on a node where the volume can be reused or attached, it does not preserve the capacity needed to reschedule the pod.
 For instance if a pod was using a local volume and if the node runs out of capacity while the pod is being recreated then it becomes merely impossible to reuse the volume until some capacity is freed.

-When a disruption occurs either a volume is considered to be **recoverable** or it is considered **unrecoverable**.
-It does not depend on the storage class, it might take a longer time to recover for a local storage *(maybe you have to repair the server)*, while for shared storage we *just* need to find a server that can attach the volume.
-In the same way a volume might be considered unrecoverable for any storage class even it is unlikely to occur for a shared storage.
+When a disruption occurs either a volume is considered to be **recoverable** or it is considered **unrecoverable**. `Unrecoverable`  is a terminal state.
+On the opposite `recoverable` is a state that can be split into 2 subcategories :

+### Recoverable optional

+It is a state where the data are available on some others nodes.
+For instance if a KS8 node with a local volume is down and if data can be replicated from other nodes then it is not mandatory for the Elastic operator to wait forever.

+It is a best effort scenario, we have to choose between :

+* Wait for the node to be back online

+VS

+* Paying the cost of a replication from other nodes

+It means that in such a scenario we have to find a way to determine the time the operator will wait before it is decided that a new pod must be created.
+It may be hard to find this exact timeout, it must be user configurable but a sane default value should be set, based on some criteria like, for example, the shard size.

+TODO: check if the controller has access to PVC but not to PV or nodes, we can't watch nodes or PV, we can't only watch the claims

+### Recoverable required

+The Elastic operator must not delete a PVC that may hold the only copy of some data.
+The volume **must** be recovered to get the missing data back online.

 ## Scenarios